Assessment and Education, Health and Care Planning

 The plan is a legal document that describes the child or young person’s special educational, health and social care needs and the extra support that will be given to help them.
 We may agree to do an assessment for an EHC plan when a child or young person is not making the necessary progress through the resources available at their education setting.

 The severity or complexity of their needs, together with a wide range of other evidence from parents and professionals, is considered.
 If your child is already receiving health and social care support, but does not have any special educational needs, an EHC plan will not be necessary.

 Brent’s Special Educational Needs Assessment Service (SENAS) is responsible for drafting the EHC plan after a needs assessment has been carried out and it has been decided to issue one.
 The plan should be written in a way that everyone understands and be clear and detailed about the amount and type of support your child will receive and how it will help them.

 Parents, children and young people must be involved in the assessment and planning stages, as well as the annual review.

-Supporting children without an EHC plan
+What support is there for children without an EHC plan?

 If you have been told that your child is not eligible to receive an EHC plan, this does not mean that they don’t have SEND, rather that their needs are not of the type and severity that would require the intervention of an EHC plan.